 Volkswagen as a brand failed to impress in our 2021 Driver Power customer satisfaction survey.
 The German giant came 17th out of 29 manufacturers and 15.2% of owners reported at least one fault within the first year of ownership.
 The pre-facelift version of the Volkswagen Polo finished in 48th place out of 75 cars in our 2021 survey, receiving praise for its performance and handling, interior quality and strong fuel economy.
 However, reliability was regarded as patchy at best, while overall build quality also scored a mediocre rating.

-The Polo was rewarded with a five-star rating after independent crash testing by Euro NCAP.
-While the Polo's strength is evident in its 96% score for adult occupancy protection and 80% rating for child occupancy, and 70% scores for both vulnerable road user protection and its safety assist systems thanks to the high level of crash-avoidance technology that's fitted as standard.
+The facelifted version of the Polo was rewarded with a five-star rating after independent crash testing by Euro NCAP in early 2022.
+While the Polo's strength is evident in its 94% score for adult occupancy protection and 80% rating for child occupancy, and 70% scores for both vulnerable road user protection and its safety assist systems thanks to the high level of crash-avoidance technology that's fitted as standard.

 Every Polo comes with an autonomous emergency braking system (AEB) that works at urban speeds and can detect pedestrians, which is a welcome decision by VW.
 The safety experts at Thatcham estimate 75% of all collisions occur at 25mph or less, and AEB leads to a 38% reduction in “real-world rear-end crashes”.
 The higher trim levels also get VW’s Travel Assist suite, adding both lane keep assist and traffic jam assist.